allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 Local artifacts created by this workflow are replaceable.
 Rerunning a phase also removes later local phases that would otherwise be stale:

-- `plan.py` replaces the complete local preparation build.
+- `plan.py` replaces the complete plan plus preflight and verification output.
-- `inventory.py` replaces inventory, proposal, preflight, and verification.
-- `propose.py` replaces proposal, preflight, and verification.
 - `preflight.py` replaces preflight and verification.
 - `verify.py` replaces verification only.